 What are we referring to when we’re discussing positive and negative behaviors, though?
 When your cat gets stressed out and anxious, she resorts to some pattern of behavior that’s specific to her – whether she starts meowing your ears off, urinating on the floor, or running around like a headless chicken.

+Sure, these patterns of behavior are a response to a trigger.
+But, they may be even more damaging to your cat than the anxiety itself.
 When you notice your cat resorting to negative patterns of behavior, offer her a positive alternative.
 Cuddle her, play with her, or offer her a treat.
 Soon, she’s going to start drawing connections between her triggers and the treats you’ve been offering her.
 Speaking of which…

-As a matter of fact, treats are one of the biggest and best ways to sway your cat’s attention to something she appreciates rather than hates.
-And, when your offer your cat a treat when she’s scared, stressed out, or anxious, you’re doing much more than distracting her.
+Treats are one of the biggest and best ways to sway your cat’s attention to something she appreciates rather than hates.
+And, when you offer your cat a treat when she’s scared, stressed out, or anxious, you’re doing much more than distracting her.
+Right off the bat, you’re teaching her that you’re there for her whenever she’s scared.
+Other than that, you’re teaching her that her triggers don’t have to generate something negative.

 On the contrary, when she hears the neighbor’s dogs barking, she’s going to get a treat.
 When she hears the children playing outside, she’s going to get a treat.
 When she sees the guests at the door, she’s going to get a treat.
+In essence, you’re promoting a positive reaction to a negative trigger.
+Just make sure you don’t overfeed her, though!

+If you’re at your wit’s end and nothing else seems to be helping, you might want to consider pheromone therapy.
 While getting rid of the triggers, entertaining her, distracting her, and offering her treats might be a great way to stop some of the negative behavior patterns, you might need to resort to pheromone therapy, nonetheless.

 Pheromone therapy sounds serious, but you don’t need to do anything other than get your hands on synthetic pheromone sprays, wipes, or even diffusers and use them around your cat.
 Synthetic pheromones mimic your cat’s pheromones and make her happier, calmer, and safer.